 Libretto: Alon Nashman

-Sets and Director: Pamela Howard
+Screenplay, animation and staging: Pamela Howard

 Musical preparation: Peter Tiefenbach